vaskoGut/Learning/README.md

   6. ### this-meaning

        1. This is keyword.
 It refers to different objects depending on how and where it used.
+The this keyword refers to the context where a piece of code, such as a function's body, is supposed to run.
        2. You can't change this value.
        3. ALone **this** refers to the global object.
 INside function - this refers to the global object also.
 In event handlers this refers to the hTML object.
         ```javascript